Just, Melvin: Just Evil: Synopsis

 In addition to the sexual abuse, three of Whitney's aunts say they witnessed Just rape and murder retired nurse Josephine Spegel, who was acting as a social worker.
 Spegel had arrived to check on the children's welfare only to find Just in bed with his stepdaughter.
 Just was a suspect in her murder and the documentary interviews Detective Lonnie Lawson.
 Lawson is convinced of Just's guilt in the murder and notes Just failed his polygraph where a "deceptive" rating is -7, while Just scores a -16, indicating massive deception.
 Lawson reveals he believes there is more than enough evidence to charge Just with murder, but California declined as Just's doctors in Washington claim he is unfit to stand trial.
 Just was ultimately never charged in the case, which remains officially unsolved.
 Towards the end of the film, Whitney asks when the last time he molested one of his children was, Pambi reveals that her stepfather propositioned her just two years before the documentary was filmed.
-She alleges he took her into the woods, threatened her as she could not run - as she had braces on her legs at that time - and paid her for sex, demonstrating that up until Just was confined to a wheelchair, his reign of molestation and terror continued through the adult life of at least one of the children.
+She alleges he took her into the woods, threatened her as she could not run - as she had braces on her legs at that time - and paid her for sex, demonstrating that up until Just was paralyzed, his reign of molestation and terror continued through the adult life of at least one of the children.
 Whitney's final scene is dedicated to his aunts visiting Just in the nursing home.
 Several are severely conflicted and cannot face him, while others hug and kiss him.
 One aunt runs to him and calls him "Daddy" and hugs him.
 Pambi is seen giving him a hug, but looking rather apprehensive.

 The film ends with Whitney revealing just a few months after filming finished, Just "just died", age 71.
 The credits roll as audio begins to play from Just's funeral.
 The text credits are interspersed with video, revealing the daughters to struggle between extreme grief and extreme hate, as the clergyman attempts to conduct the ceremony.
 Several of Whitney's aunts interrupt the clergyman to say how awful Just was, while a few others discuss how much they love him and "we all have our faults".